The big question: is it possible to build native apps with Vue.js?

 - Uses material design for building the UI.

 Framework7 is another powerful framework that might fulfill the needs of building mobile apps with Vue.
-It has a plethora of needed UI components that helps to create web or progressive web applications.
+It has a plethora of needed UI components that help to create web or progressive web applications.
 As the ecosystem of Framework7 is huge, it also has Vue.js components and works pretty well with Vue.
 However, keep in mind that the framework will not provide native mobile applications.
 Instead of it, PWA (progressive web applications) can be built with it.
 So, if your needs are to build native apps specifically, this might not be the best option.
 Currently, more than 15k of developers stared Framework7 on GitHub.

 What are the advantages of using Vue.js for building mobile applications?

-- The biggest reason you should use Vue.js for developing mobile applications, is that you won’t need to learn another language and framework.
+- The biggest reason you should use Vue.js for developing mobile applications is that you won’t need to learn another language and framework.
 Of course, this might become a disadvantage in some cases: if you are trying to improve as a developer, learning what other choices are there and how do they work, will help you to grow.
-However, if everything you want is to build an app as fast as it possible without too much of a headache, Vue.js will do the work.
+However, if everything you want is to build an app as fast as possible without too much of a headache, Vue.js will do the work.

 - Vue.js is a lightweight and fast solution.
-In the same time, it is progressive and is not some kind of a chunky and heavy framework that is suited for enterprises.
+At the same time, it is progressive and is not some kind of a chunky and heavy framework that is suited for enterprises.
 Anyway, if you are familiar with Vue.js then it is a great choice for building your next mobile app.
 Especially when the installation of the Vue.js native frameworks is so simple.

 Should I really start developing a mobile application with Vue.js?

 That’s completely up to you.
 You should consider your reasons.
-You might have a specific need, for example, you are a doing client work and your client asked to make his website that is suitable for mobile.
-However, if you are considering building an mobile app with Vue as your personal project, or you are trying to guess the future and thinking of learning a handy skill of native mobile applications development so that you could earn living from this, I really encourage you doing so.
+You might have a specific need, for example, you are doing client work and your client asked to make his website that is suitable for mobile.
+However, if you are considering building a mobile app with Vue as your personal project, or you are trying to guess the future and thinking of learning a handy skill of native mobile application development so that you could earn living from this, I really encourage you doing so.